AXErunners/axewallet-ios/README.md

 <img src="AxeWallet/Images.xcassets/AppIcon.appiconset/icon_83.5@2x.png" alt="AXE wallet logo">
 </p>

-Axewallet (dashwallet fork) is a real standalone Axe client.
+Axewallet (dashwallet fork) is a real standalone AXE client.
 There is no server to get hacked or go down, so you can always access your money.
-Using [SPV](https://en.bitcoin.it/wiki/Thin_Client_Security#Header-Only_Clients) mode, Axewallet connects directly to the Axe network with the fast performance you need on a mobile device.
+Using [SPV](https://en.bitcoin.it/wiki/Thin_Client_Security#Header-Only_Clients) mode, Axewallet connects directly to the AXE network with the fast performance you need on a mobile device.

 Axewallet is designed to protect you from malware, browser security holes, even physical theft.
 With AES hardware encryption, app sandboxing, keychain and code signatures, Axewallet represents a significant security advantage over web and desktop wallets, and other mobile platforms.